The key role of proteins

 What exactly are proteins?

-organization's operation.
-They are made up of smaller compounds called amino
+Proteins are made up of smaller units called amino

 Why should we get protein through our diet?